thestennettreport/TheStennettReport.github.io/Consequences/Domestic/abortion_ivf_contraception_access.md

 The ultimate goal of Project 2025 and Agenda 47 is clear: a nationwide abortion ban.
 They are not content with leaving it to the states; they want to impose their extreme ideology on the entire country, criminalizing abortion and punishing those who provide or seek it.

 * **Weaponizing the FDA:** Project 2025 calls for reversing the FDA's approval of mifepristone, the safe and effective medication used for medication abortion.
-They are using junk science and scare tactics to demonize this essential healthcare option.
-(Chapter 14)
+They are using junk science and scare tactics to demonize this essential healthcare option. <sup>([Chapter 14](../../project_2025/mandate_for_leadership/chapter_14.md))</sup>
 * **Resurrecting the Comstock Act:** They want to dust off the archaic Comstock Act, a 19th-century law that was designed to suppress information about contraception and abortion.
-They're hoping to use it to criminalize the mailing of abortion pills, even though legal experts agree it doesn't apply to legal abortion care.
-(Chapter 14)
+They're hoping to use it to criminalize the mailing of abortion pills, even though legal experts agree it doesn't apply to legal abortion care. <sup>([Chapter 14](../../project_2025/mandate_for_leadership/chapter_14.md))</sup>
-* **Enlisting the EPA:**  In a truly Orwellian move, Project 2025 suggests using the EPA to classify the chemicals in mifepristone as "forever chemicals," subjecting them to stricter regulations and potentially making them impossible to manufacture or distribute.
-(Chapter 13)
+* **Enlisting the EPA:**  In a truly Orwellian move, Project 2025 suggests using the EPA to classify the chemicals in mifepristone as "forever chemicals," subjecting them to stricter regulations and potentially making them impossible to manufacture or distribute. <sup>([Chapter 13](../../project_2025/mandate_for_leadership/chapter_13.md))</sup>
 * **Executive Overreach:**  Agenda 47 explicitly states that Trump would declare a national abortion ban by executive order, completely bypassing Congress and ignoring the will of the American people.
-* **Packing the Courts:**  Project 2025 emphasizes the importance of appointing conservative judges to the Supreme Court and lower courts, ensuring a judiciary that would uphold abortion bans and other restrictions on reproductive rights.
-(Chapter 17)
+* **Packing the Courts:**  Project 2025 emphasizes the importance of appointing conservative judges to the Supreme Court and lower courts, ensuring a judiciary that would uphold abortion bans and other restrictions on reproductive rights. <sup>([Chapter 17](../../project_2025/mandate_for_leadership/chapter_17.md))</sup>

 **3.2 A State-by-State Assault: Eroding Access Piece by Piece**

 While a nationwide ban is their ultimate goal, the attacks on reproductive freedom are already happening at the state level.
 Project 2025 and Agenda 47 embolden state legislatures to enact increasingly extreme restrictions, creating a patchwork of oppression across the country.

 * **Total Abortion Bans:**  Fourteen states have already banned abortion outright, with no exceptions for rape or incest.
 These bans force women to carry unwanted pregnancies to term, putting their health and lives at risk.
 (ABC News article)
 * **Six-Week Bans:**  Seven states have enacted six-week bans, effectively outlawing abortion before many women even know they're pregnant.
 These bans are cruel and unconstitutional, denying women the right to make decisions about their own bodies.
-(ABC News article)
 * **"Personhood" Laws:**  States like Alabama are pushing "personhood" laws that grant legal rights to fertilized eggs, embryos, and fetuses.
 These laws threaten not only abortion access but also IVF, contraception, and other reproductive health care.
-(Guttmacher Institute article)
 * **Parental Consent and Notification Laws:**  States are increasingly requiring parental consent or notification for minors seeking abortion care, even in cases of rape or incest.
 These laws create barriers to care and can put young people at risk of abuse or homelessness.
-(Guttmacher Institute article)
 * **TRAP Laws (Targeted Regulation of Abortion Providers):**  States are enacting TRAP laws, which impose burdensome and medically unnecessary regulations on abortion clinics, forcing many to close and making it more difficult for women to access care.
-(Guttmacher Institute article)

 **3.3 Beyond Abortion: A War on All Reproductive Freedom**

 The attack on reproductive rights extends beyond abortion.
 Project 2025 and Agenda 47 target access to contraception, IVF, and other reproductive healthcare services, seeking to control women's bodies and impose a narrow religious worldview on all Americans:

 * **Restricting Contraception Access:**  They aim to weaken the Affordable Care Act's contraceptive mandate, which requires most health insurance plans to cover contraception without co-pays.
 They also promote abstinence-only education, which has been proven ineffective in preventing unintended pregnancies and STIs.
-(Project 2025, Chapters 11 and 14)
+(Project 2025, Chapters [11](../../project_2025/mandate_for_leadership/chapter_11.md) and [14](../../project_2025/mandate_for_leadership/chapter_14.md))
 * **Undermining IVF:**  They support "personhood" laws that could make IVF illegal or more difficult to access, potentially impacting millions of couples struggling with infertility.
 (Agenda 47, Social Issues)
 * **Defunding Planned Parenthood:**  They advocate for defunding Planned Parenthood, a vital provider of reproductive healthcare services, including cancer screenings, STI testing, and contraception.
-This would disproportionately harm low-income women and women of color who rely on Planned Parenthood for affordable care.
-(Project 2025, Chapter 14)
+This would disproportionately harm low-income women and women of color who rely on Planned Parenthood for affordable care. ([Project 2025, Chapter 14](../../project_2025/mandate_for_leadership/chapter_14.md))
-* **Promoting Crisis Pregnancy Centers:**  They support funneling taxpayer dollars to anti-abortion crisis pregnancy centers, which often provide misleading information, pressure women to carry unwanted pregnancies to term, and do not offer comprehensive reproductive healthcare services.
-(Project 2025, Chapter 14)
+* **Promoting Crisis Pregnancy Centers:**  They support funneling taxpayer dollars to anti-abortion crisis pregnancy centers, which often provide misleading information, pressure women to carry unwanted pregnancies to term, and do not offer comprehensive reproductive healthcare services. ([Project 2025, Chapter 14](../../project_2025/mandate_for_leadership/chapter_14.md))

 **3.4 Surveillance and Control: Monitoring Women's Bodies**